curry1-c/VCVW-3DDet-Pillar-SALNet/README.md

 This work is based on the **VCVW-3D** virtual construction scene dataset.
 Unlike standard LiDAR-based 3D detection benchmarks, VCVW-3D provides **depth images, camera parameters, and JSON-format 3D annotations** instead of ready-to-train point clouds.
 In this project, we reconstruct depth-based point clouds and build an OpenPCDet-ready dataset for construction vehicle 3D detection.

 ### What This Repository Provides
+The dataset is not included in this repository due to size and licensing restrictions.
+Please prepare the dataset in OpenPCDet format according to the provided pipeline.

 This repository provides: